rshk-archive/datacat-poc-140825/docs/source/internals/dataset-configuration.rst

     Unless ``resource.hidden == True``, links will be built to expose resources for "as-is" download, in the dataset metadata.

+.. warning:: "hidden" does not mean "private": although the link
+             will not be advertised, the resource is still accessible by directly visiting the URL.

 Key: ``resources.url``